petar-m/EventBrokerSlim/EventBrokerSlim/EventBrokerSlim-Persistence-Architecture.md

 Adding persistence introduces real operational overhead that does not exist with the in-memory-only broker.
 Adopters should be aware of:

 **Database dependency.** The application now depends on an external store being available.
-Store unavailability will cause `PublishAsync` to fail.
+Store unavailability will cause `Publish` to fail.

 **Schema management.** Each backend package provides migration scripts.
 Schema changes across library versions must be applied as part of deployment.